Megdadi/How-to-Handle-Missing-Data-with-Python/README.md

 6. Diabetes pedigree function.
 7. Age (years).
 8. Class variable (0 or 1)
-# Algorithms that Support Missing Values are:
+# Algorithms that Support Missing Values like:
      k-Nearest Neighbors that can ignore a column from a distance measure when a value is missing.
      Naive Bayes can also support missing values when making a prediction.